AutodeskGames/stingray-docs/source/stingray_help/plugins/create_custom_plugin/plugin_extensions/viewports.md

 ### Viewport behavior (lua)

-The lua counterpart of the javascript ViewportBehavior allows the user to interacts directly with the engine: you can instantiate new units, setup materials, control the camera, modify the shading_environment...
+The lua counterpart of the javascript ViewportBehavior allows the user to interact directly with the engine: you can instantiate new units, setup materials, control the camera, modify the shading_environment...

 A lua ViewportBehavior can implement the following interface: